ElSnoMan/scripting-to-framework/tau-docs/Chapter4/chapter_4.md

 Interfaces are rules or contracts that must be followed by any class that implements them.
 This is powerful because it guarantees that multiple classes will have the same method names or signatures.
 This will make more sense later on.

-1. Now create a CardService.cs class and implement ICardService
+1. Now create a InMemoryCardService.cs class and implement ICardService
 2. You get an error because we are not adhering to the contract
 3. We'll implement the missing method which is pretty straightforward
-4. Then change our tests to use the new CardService.
+4. Then change our tests to use the new InMemoryCardService.

 Test 2 and 3 are now almost identical because of our refactorings.
 This enables us to re-use our Test Methods by using the [TestCase] attribute from the NUnit test framework.